 Online Program at a Glance

-The Katz School’s online MS in Digital Marketing and Media arms you with essential marketing, media, communication, and data analytics skills to engage with digitally savvy consumers.
-In project-based classes, you’ll learn to identify and segment markets, connect with first-time customers, and convert them into repeat buyers.
+The Katz School’s online MS in Digital Marketing and Media equips you with essential marketing, media, communication, and data analytics skills to engage with digitally savvy consumers.

 Who Should Apply